ZakiSamy/Blue-Team-Toolkit-Collection/README.md

 - [**SANS SIFT Forensic Toolkit**](https://www.sans.org/tools/sift-workstation/): SANS SIFT (SANS Investigative Forensic Toolkit) is a powerful toolkit for forensic analysis and incident response.
 It is a collection of open source and commercial tools that can be used to perform forensic analysis on a wide range of systems, including Windows, Linux, and Mac OS X. The SANS SIFT kit is designed to be run on a forensic workstation, which is a specialized computer that is used to perform forensic analysis on digital evidence.
 The SANS SIFT kit is particularly useful for blue teamers, as it provides a wide range of tools and resources that can be used to investigate incidents, respond to threats, and perform forensic analysis on compromised systems.
 - [**The Sleuth Kit**](https://sleuthkit.org/sleuthkit/): The Sleuth Kit is a collection of command line tools that can be used to analyze disk images and recover files from them.
 It is primarily used by forensic investigators to examine digital evidence after a computer has been seized or an image of a disk has been made.
 It can be useful because it can help understand what happened during a security incident and identify any malicious activity.
 The tools in The Sleuth Kit can be used to extract deleted files, analyze disk partition structures, and examine the file system for evidence of tampering or unusual activity.
 - [**Autopsy**](https://www.autopsy.com/): Autopsy is a digital forensics platform and graphical interface to The Sleuth Kit and other digital forensics tools.
 It is used by law enforcement, military, and corporate examiners to investigate what happened on a computer.
 You can use it to analyze disk images and recover files, as well as to identify system and user activity.
 Autopsy is used by "blue teams" (the cybersecurity professionals who defend organizations against attacks) to conduct forensic analysis and incident response.
 It can help blue teams understand the nature and scope of an attack, and identify any malicious activity that may have occurred on a computer or network.
+- [**LogonTracer**](https://github.com/JPCERTCC/LogonTracer): Investigate malicious Windows logon by visualizing and analyzing Windows event log.
+- [**Volatility**](https://www.volatilityfoundation.org/): Advanced memory forensics framework.
+- [**AutoMacTC**](https://github.com/CrowdStrike/AutoMacTC): Modular, automated forensic triage collection framework designed to access various forensic artifacts on macOS, parse them, and present them in formats viable for analysis.

+- [**OSXAuditor**](https://github.com/jipegit/OSXAuditor): Free macOS computer forensics tool.

+- [**OSXCollector**](https://github.com/Yelp/osxcollector): Forensic evidence collection & analysis toolkit for macOS.

+- [**ir-rescue**](https://github.com/diogo-fernan/ir-rescue): Windows Batch script and a Unix Bash script to comprehensively collect host forensic data during incident response.

+- [**Margarita Shotgun**](https://github.com/superponible/margarita-shotgun): Command line utility (that works with or without Amazon EC2 instances) to parallelize remote memory acquisition.

+- [**Untitled Goose Tool**](https://github.com/BishopFox/UntitledGoose): Assists incident response teams by exporting cloud artifacts from Azure/AzureAD/M365 environments in order to run a full investigation despite lacking in logs ingested by a SIEM.

 ## Malware Analysis % Sandboxing
 - [**Bubblewrap**](https://github.com/containers/bubblewrap): Bubblewrap is a sandboxing tool designed for unprivileged Linux users.
 It restricts access to specific parts of the operating system or user data, enhancing security by limiting the scope of potential breaches.
 - [**Dangerzone**](https://github.com/firstlookmedia/dangerzone): Dangerzone is a tool that takes potentially dangerous PDFs, office documents, or images and converts them into safe PDFs.
 This conversion process helps mitigate the risks associated with malicious documents.
 - [**Firejail**](https://firejail.wordpress.com/): Firejail is a setuid program that enhances security by restricting the running environment of untrusted applications using Linux namespaces and seccomp-bpf.
 It helps reduce the risk of security breaches by isolating applications from the rest of the system.
+- [**VirusTotal**](https://www.virustotal.com): Malicious IOC Sharing Platform.
+VirusTotal is a website and cloud-based tool that analyzes and scans files, URLs, and software for viruses, worms, and other types of malware.
+- [**IDA (Interactive Disassembler)**](https://hex-rays.com/ida-free/): Malware disassembler and debugger.
+IDA is a powerful tool used to reverse engineer and analyze compiled and executable code.
+It can be used to examine the inner workings of software, including malware, and to understand how it functions.
+- [**Ghidra**](https://ghidra-sre.org/): Malware reverse engineering tool.
+Ghidra is a free, open-source software reverse engineering tool developed by the National Security Agency (NSA).
+It is used to analyze compiled and executable code, including malware.
+- [**Malware Simulation Framework**](https://github.com/FourCoreLabs/firedrill): A framework for simulating malware.
+- [**decode-vbe**](https://github.com/DidierStevens/DidierStevensSuite/blob/master/decode-vbe.py): Encoded VBE script decoder.
+Script Encoding was introduced by Microsoft to prevent people from being able to read, understand, and alter VBScript files.
+- [**pafish**](https://github.com/a0rtega/pafish): Virtual machine sandbox detector.
+Pafish is a testing tool that detects virtual machines and malware analysis environments in the same way that malware families do.
+- [**lookyloo**](https://github.com/Lookyloo/lookyloo): Phishing domain mapping.
+Lookyloo is a web interface that captures a webpage and displays a tree of the domains that call each other.
+- [**YARA**](https://github.com/virustotal/yara): Malware identification via pattern matching.
+YARA is a tool aimed at helping malware researchers to identify and classify malware samples.
+- [**Cuckoo Sandbox**](https://cuckoosandbox.org/): Malware analysis sandbox.
+Cuckoo is an open-source automated malware analysis system that runs and analyzes files in an isolated operating system.
+- [**Radare2**](https://github.com/radareorg/radare2): Reverse engineering framework.
+Radare2 provides a set of libraries, tools, and plugins to ease reverse engineering tasks.
+- [**dnSpy**](https://github.com/dnSpy/dnSpy): .NET debugger and assembly editor. dnSpy is a debugger and .NET assembly editor.
+- [**malware-traffic-analysis.net**](https://www.malware-traffic-analysis.net/): Malware and packet capture samples.
+The site contains blog entries about malicious network traffic, often with pcap files or malware samples.
+- [**Falcon Sandbox**](https://www.crowdstrike.com/endpoint-security-products/falcon-sandbox-malware-analysis/): Deep analysis of unknown threats and zero-day exploits, providing threat intelligence and indicators of compromise.
+- [**Firejail**](https://github.com/netblue30/firejail): Linux SUID sandbox program that reduces the risk of security breaches by sandboxing the running environment of untrusted applications.
+- [**Valkyrie Comodo**](https://valkyrie.comodo.com/): Online file verdict system that tests unknown files to determine whether they are malicious, including zero-day threats.